-Decline bench presses are the sister lift of flat bench presses, so anyone already comfortable doing flat benches can perform this movement.
-This exercise trains you to press weight away from your chest towards a more horizontal line above your head.
-This targets your upper pectoral muscles and triceps particularly well.
+The Decline bench press is similar to the flat bench press, so anyone already comfortable doing flat benches can perform this movement.
+Also, this exercise trains you to press weight away from your chest towards a more horizontal line above your head.
+Thus, this targets your upper pectoral muscles and triceps particularly well.

 The pullover exercise is an isolation exercise that targets the chest, shoulders, and triceps.
 You can perform it with either a barbell or dumbbells.

 - Lie on a bench, with your head at one end and your feet at the other.
 Hold a barbell over your head with straight arms.